muhdazem/weather-app/README.md

 - Take it out specific data from the API.
 - Added css to the interface.
 - Getting errored on specific code.
-- Not enough time to complete other features (5 days forecast and CRUD functionality.
+- Not enough time to complete other features (5 days forecast and CRUD functionality).

 ## What have i learned

-- How to combine both css and javascript.
+- More about css.
-- New methods of calling and showing data or results.
+- New methods of calling and showing data.

 ## What's next?